acmoles/portfolio/portfolio/projects/toucanbox.md

 <Content-MetricsSection padding="is-medium-large" :metrics="[
 { metric:'25%', description:'Estimated cumulative average increase in funnel conversion rate.' },
-{ metric:'35%', description:'Drop in average homepage load time (I implemented SVG spritesheets, lazy loading and progressive enhancement).' }, { metric:'20%', description:'Reduction in the number of customer service cases relating to a misunderstanding of the value proposition.' }, ]"/>
+{ metric:'35%', description:'Drop in average homepage load time (I implemented SVG spritesheets, lazy loading and progressive enhancement).' }, { metric:'20%', description:'Reduction in the number of CS cases relating to a misunderstanding of the value proposition.' }, ]"/>